swelljoe/waystation/README.md

 ![Screenshot of the folio display showing 2 Timothy 4:16](/static/folio-display.png)

-You play The Scribe, a solitary traveler who finds an ancient stone motel in a protected valley.
-Restore its hearth and writing desk, welcome someone who follows the smoke, listen to what they carry, and make an illuminated remembrance from a passage of Scripture.
+You play the scribe, a solitary traveler who finds an ancient stone motel in a protected valley.
+Restore its hearth and writing desk, welcome strangers who follow the smoke, listen to what they carry, and feed and shelter them, and give them a gift of an illustration and verse.

 This repository is the working submission for YouVersion and Gloo AI's **Scripture in New Frontiers** challenge.
-It contains a complete 10–15 minute vertical slice, a secure API service, deterministic content/art pipelines, and public development fixtures.
+It contains a playable early version of the game, a secure API service, deterministic content/art pipelines, and public development fixtures.

 ## Play locally

+NOTE: Much of the game are is currently licensed from creators on itch.io and not distributable.
+Placeholder art is provided, but it's just boxes and AI-generated junk.
+Easier to play online at https://swelljoe.github.io/waystation/

 Prerequisites: Rust 1.92+, Python 3 with Pillow, and the usual Bevy Linux graphics libraries.
 Two terminals are used for the native build: